peterhajas/peterhajas.com/site/internet_independence.md

 2. View the page source
 3. Look for the `application/rss+xml` link in the source.
 The feed link should look like `https://www.youtube.com/feeds/videos.xml?channel_id=THE_CHANNEL_ID_IS_HERE`

-You can also export your YouTube recommendations as an OPML file that you can import into your feed reader by going to the [Subscription Manager](https://www.youtube.com/subscription_manager) and clicking "Export subscriptions" at the bottom of the page.
+You can also export your YouTube subscriptions as an OPML file that you can import into your feed reader by going to the [Subscription Manager](https://www.youtube.com/subscription_manager) and clicking "Export subscriptions" at the bottom of the page.
 See [this Google Support](https://support.google.com/youtube/answer/6224202?hl=en) article for more.

 ### Other Sites